npm/rfcs/accepted/0036-overrides.md

 Elsewhere within the dependency graph, `x` will be overridden to `1.2.3`, but `z` will not be overridden.

+Note that a version of `x` which is a dependency of `y` will not be able to be deduplicated against the version of `x` at the root level, because it will have a different set of override rules applied to it.

 ### Reasoning for Calling This `"overrides"`